skdelphix/maskdocs/docs/Connecting_Data/Managing_Extended_Connectors.md

 ## Extended Logging

 The Delphix Masking Engine provides enhanced logging for extended connectors to assist in debugging connection problems.
-Enhanced logging can be enabled when the connector is created by checking the appropriate box.
+Enhanced logging can be enabled when the connector is created by checking the 'Enable Logger' box.
 Enhanced logging may have an impact on performance so you should enable it only when debugging connection problems.

+Note that extended logging will not work with signed drivers such as MSSQL.

 Enhanced Logging requires some additional permissions to be granted.